 Each Tuesday, we will have prayer meetings online at 8am, 12pm, and 8pm.
-Whatever your schedule, we want to provide an opportunity for you to get facetime with church family to seek God together.
+Whatever your schedule, we want to provide an opportunity for you to get facetime with church family and seek God together.

 WHY FIRST SEEK?